 In an ideal world, my kids would’ve have been parented by their biological parents.
 My two children’s biological mother would have had a great support system, who would teach her how to parent correctly.
 My Ethiopian son’s biological mother would’ve been taught basic hygiene, basic first aid, how to garden, how to manage money, and how to live, successfully, in the country that she loves.

-Sad Reality of Adoption: International, Foster to Adopt, or Inter-Family Adoption
+Sad Reality of Adoption: International, Foster to Adopt, or Intra-Family Adoption

 We live in a fallen world.
 We all have a choice…whether good or bad.
 The reality is, when bad choices are made, there are natural consequences that will occur.
 For my two kids…their lives were riddled with all sorts of negative things.
 It has changed their lives and shaped who they are and their thought processes.
 My Ethiopian son had medical issues that could not have been avoided.
 A death occurred, and unforeseen issues came to the surface.